dineshvelhal/jest-framework-starter/README.md

 # jest-framework-starter
 (As per the Jest website) Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
-It has a great API that covers features (`describe`), scenarios (`it`), assertions (`expect`) whihch means you don't need any additional tools like CHAI assertion library.
+It has a great API that covers features (`describe`), scenarios (`it`) and assertions (`expect`) which means you don't need any additional tools like CHAI assertion library to write your tests.

 I have created this project as a starting point for those who want to use Jest for functional test automation.